ykim18mica/mica-gd220/lectures/w5-assignments.md

 ## Deliverables
 - Rename your folder with your first-last name. i.e.`DaeIn-Chung`
 - The html page name should be kept `index.html`
-- Upload the entire project folder on Google Drive Week 5 folder.
+- Upload the entire project folder on Google Drive.